It's the Great Pumpkin, Charlie Brown (1966 TV Special)

 Linus: You don't believe the story of the Great Pumpkin?
 I thought little girls always believed everything that was told to them.
 I thought little girls were innocent and trusting.

 Sally Brown: Welcome to the 20th century!

-Sally Brown: Do I get to go trick-or-treating this year, big brother?
+Sally Brown: Do I get to go trick-or-treating with you, big brother?

 Charlie Brown: Sure, Sally.